Burdette Custom HC3 Hellcat OSP Holster Review

 Concealed carry is a system.
 A person with the right mindset, skills, tools and accessories stands a much better chance of dealing successfully with a violent encounter than a person who is unarmed.
 We must remember that all the different parts of that system support one another.
 It isn’t just about the gun — it’s about the whole system.
 Joe Weyer and Burdette Custom Gunleather get that.

-If you are carrying a Hellcat OSP with an optic — or even a standard Hellcat — and are looking for a holster that amplifies the best attributes of your gun, give the Burdette HC3 a look.
+If you are looking for a great Hellcat holster for CCW that amplifies the best attributes of your gun, give the Burdette HC3 a look.

 Editor’s Note: Please be sure to check out The Armory Life Forum, where you can comment about our daily articles, as well as just talk guns and gear.
 Click the “Go To Forum Thread” link below to jump in and discuss this article and much more!